 Destination and Trip Details

 In our third season of cycling Baja, we’ve refined this trip’s routes, places to stay, dining, and training of a world-class support crew with over 20 years’ experience leading trips.
 This journey is fully-supported with two sag wagons.
-Riders can expect beautiful, safe rides, plenty of delicious Mexican grub, hot showers, and cultural activities on the side.
+Riders can expect seamless travel to and from Baja, beautiful and safe rides, professional mechanical and ride support, plenty of delicious local Mexican cuisine, hot showers, a good night’s sleep, and cultural activities on the side.
 This 10-day trip is limited to only 12 riders.
 However, this trip may be also organized as a private, custom tour for you and your friends or family of any size.
 Contact us for full details.

-In addition to a pre-tour preparation packet for Baja, all riders are welcome to contact us in advance of the trip, for questions and information they may need.
+Pre-Departure In addition to a comprehensive pre-tour preparation packet sent to all riders for this Baja trip, please contact us for any questions and information they may need.

 Our first stop, Tijuana, is famous for its street food, especially mariscos, birria and of course, tacos of all type, with dinner and wines planned by famed chef owner Javier Plascencia (right) at his elegant cocina de Baja, Mision 19 (Read more about his efforts in the New York Time’s Master of a New Tijuana).
 Pleasant weather means we dine outdoors whenever possible.
 Guadalupe-produced vinos are available throughout our route.
 Our van is stocked with typical rider’s fuel, including carbo mix, bars, bananas and other fruit, but also a variety of cold beverages and local snacks popular in each location.

 Hotels We stay in top boutique hotels in each destination, or in a couple of remotes places, the only accommodations available.
 If you are seeking a private trip, we can modify any aspect of the trip, including hotels, staying at the newer resorts in the Guadalupe Valley, for example.